 There have been no major changes to child assessments, curricula or staff-child interaction observation tools.
 The Creative Curriculum and Tools of the Mind curricula both align with the Head Start Early Learning Outcomes Framework: Ages Birth to Five and its central domains for preschool: Approaches to Learning; Social and Emotional Development; Language and Literacy; Cognition; and Perceptual, Motor, and Physical Development.
 The DPS Early Childhood Education department reserves several Professional Learning days during the school year to train, refresh, and ensure all ECE teachers and paras are implementing the curricula with fidelity.
-In addition, the DPSHS Education Coordinator provides support to DPS Head Start teachers and paraprofessionals through pre and post CLASS results, coaching, an as-needed basis, teacher requests, school leadership requests, or anecdotal records.
+In addition, the DPSHS Education Coordinator provides individual and group support to DPS Head Start teachers and paraprofessionals through pre- and post-CLASS results, coaching, an as-needed basis, teacher requests, school leadership requests, or anecdotal records.
+One optional technique based on the potential continuation of COVID limitations in 2021-2022 are the use of electronic devices in each classroom to help facilitate live lesson or teaching observations in real time from a location other than the school site or classroom.

 Children's progress in these central domains is measured through ongoing assessment by classroom and disabilities staff with the research-based tool, TS Gold.
-TS Gold is aligned to the five Central Domains as noted above on a Chart 1: Alignment of the Central Domains from

-HSELOF to TS Gold, K-12 Standards, Common Core Standards, the Colorado Academic Standards, CLASS, and ECERS.
+TS Gold is aligned to the five Central Domains as noted above on a Chart 1: Alignment of the Central Domains from HSELOF to TS Gold, K-12 Standards, Common Core Standards, the Colorado Academic Standards, CLASS, and ECERS.